 What does "sustainable" mean to consumers?

 - The number of consumers concerned with sustainability is growing.
-More than half (55%) are prioritising these options when choosing brands or products
+More than half (55 percent) prioritise these options when choosing brands or products.

 - Sustainability resonates with many Australians.
 This number will likely grow at pace, and brands need to do some catching up!

 - Sustainable brands and products are perceived to be better for the environment, and this motivates consumers to prioritise them.
 It feels good to contribute!

 Amongst shoppers who go for sustainable options, 3 in 4 prioritise these brands and products only sometimes, if they're available.

 - Offering more sustainable options (so that shoppers can always buy them, instead of sometimes) will certainly benefit brands, and most importantly, the planet!

 - Sustainability can be conveyed in several ways but the most relevant elements to consumers are natural ingredients, recyclable packaging and responsible sourcing.

 - Most consumers prioritise sustainable options when purchasing food (meat and poultry, eggs, dairy, seafood, etc.) and cleaning products (laundry detergents, soap and body wash, surface cleaning products, etc.).

 - Pack information and colour helps consumers discern whether a brand/product is sustainable or not.